hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 Lexical scope concerns how the structure of your code determines what variables are accessible or inaccessible at any point in the program.
 Lexical scope includes both **inner scope** and **outer scope**.

 Let's use two simplified examples to see how lexical scope works.
-It'll be easier to see what's happening and to explain.
 We'll start with some code that uses `let`:

 ```js
 let foo1 = 1; // outer scope of xyzzy, outer scope of if block on line 3